Satisfying and comforting this Indian inspired slow cooker vegetable curry dish is packed with protein and full of flavor thanks to warm spices.

 - 15 ounce can tomato sauce (low sodium)

 - 1/2 cup light coconut milk

-- 1/2 cup chicken broth low sodium or vegetable broth
+- 1/2 cup chicken or vegetable broth (low sodium or vegetable broth)

 - 1 tablespoon cumin

 - 1 tablespoon turmeric